mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "What was all of this for, Casra?
 What were you planning to do before you left?"

   "Many from my tribe chose to stay here after they became sober.
 They felt forgotten by their cities and their families, so they found a new family to be a part of here.
 Some would leave Ulukoma and bring listeners with them to spread my message to others in Shaki.
 For me, radio was a way to let everyone from under Ara know that in spite of any mistakes they might have made they would have a home here if their hearts were in the right place.
-Setre, on the other hand, believed that Holragi was hiding something and she wanted to use radio to uncover it."
+Setre, on the other hand, believed that Holrag was hiding something and she wanted to use radio to uncover it."

   "Did she ever find out if they were?"

   "We were too focused on other things to really dedicate any time to it.
-When I went back to Ara, I re-made a radio and tried to recruit some people to go to Holragi and help us.
+When I went back to Ara, I re-made a radio and tried to recruit some people to go to Holrag and help us.
 They thought I was some crazy maman with a dangerous idea.
 Even when I showed them that it works."

   "Well, I'm glad we met then.
-I have every intention of going back and figuring out what Holragi is up to."
+I have every intention of going back and figuring out what Holrag is up to."

   "I've never met someone so interested in what we're doing, so pardon if I ask: what's in this for you?"